 The approved academic record evaluation for foreign transcripts will still be required as supplemental material for evaluating the potential for success of that student.

 Click on the link for additional specific information for international student admissions and for U.S. students who have international school credits.

-Submission of Transcripts: International (non-U.S.) transcripts must be submitted to LLU School of Pharmacy by November 2, 2015.
+Submission of Transcripts: International (non-U.S.) transcripts must be submitted to LLU School of Pharmacy by the published November PharmCAS deadline.
 Prior to an offer of acceptance, official transcripts from all post-secondary schools must be submitted to Admissions Processing: